Instructions for adapting your code to an analysis pipeline

 can be used to report problems in script execution.
 They do not need to be described in the outputs

 section of the description.
-They will be displayed specially in the UI.
+They will be displayed with special formatting in the UI.

 Any error

-For example, if a user wanted the analysis to stop if the result was less than 0:
+For example, if an analysis should stop if the result was less than 0:

 # R helper function for errors